OfficeDev/Word-Add-in-GettingStartedFabricReact/README.md

----
-page_type: sample
-products:
-- office-word
-- office-365
-languages:
-- typescript
-- javascript
-- nodejs
-extensions:
-  contentType: samples
-  technologies:
-  - Add-ins
-  - Office UI Fabric
-  createdDate: 5/9/2017 4:54:18 PM
----
-# Get started with Office UI Fabric React in Office Add-ins
+# [ARCHIVED] Get started with Office UI Fabric React in Office Add-ins

+**Note:** This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.

 Using Office UI Fabric React to build the UX of your Office Add-in ensures that your add-in looks like a natural extension of Office.
 This sample demonstrates how to use Office UI Fabric React components in an add-in.